ajoslin103/brand-marketing/README.md

 A few notes:

-- I don't generally push the feature branches to the repo - but wanted to show more of my work
+- I don't generally push the feature branches to the repo - but decided in this case to show more of my process

 - I brought the test data local using: `json-server` for development after I got locked out of the mockable.io site